 The vehicles you’ll find in The Bad 8 fail to excite.
 The only passionate response is vehement rejection.
 They are, in many cases, ugly.
 They are often overpriced.
 They don’t perform well enough to overcome their long list of negatives.
 If unique, they’re unique like LowChen-fathered Affenpinschers.
 Worst of all, they’re boring.
 Around here, boring always loses.

 Where Are The Exoticars?
-We can safely assume the Rolls-Royce Wraith is great - you don't need GCBC to tell you that.
-The Pagani Huayra is incredible - you knew that already.
+We can safely assume the Rolls-Royce Wraith is great – you don’t need GCBC to tell you that.
+The Pagani Huayra is incredible – you knew that already.
 So crazy cars are excluded from contention.
-We’ve set a price barrier of $90,000 USD, but the most expensive base price 2016’s The Good 12 is actually just $66,940.
-We’ll simply accept that cars priced above $90,000 are accepted as valid purchases.
+We’ve set a price barrier of $90,000 USD, but the most expensive base price 2017’s The Good 12 is actually below $70,000.
+We’ll simply accept that cars priced above $90,000 are presumed to be valid purchases.

 Why Twelve In The Good 12?
 If GoodCarBadCar.net honoured only one or two or three vehicles, we would be saying that many deserving vehicles are second-rate.
 If GoodCarBadCar.net honoured ten vehicles, it would look like attempts were being made to be like Car And Driver.
 So twelve it is.

 Why Not Just Newly-Introduced Vehicles?
-Many publications throw together the whole fleet of new-for-this-year vehicles and hand out their Car Of The Year award as well as awards in different categories.
-Yet we know that vehicles introduced last year or the year before aren't automatically sucky already.
-In fact, they may well be better than this year's crop of new cars.
-Conversely, recent unappealing vehicles may still manage to be more appealing than last year's worst cars.
+Many publications throw together the whole fleet of new-for-this-year vehicles and hand out their Car Of The Year award, as well as awards in different categories.
+Yet we know that vehicles introduced last year or the year before aren’t automatically sucky already.
+In fact, they may well be better than this year’s crop of new cars.
+Conversely, recent unappealing vehicles may still manage to be more appealing than last year’s worst cars.
 Imagine if sports leagues like the NHL only gave out an award for Rookie Of The Year but acted as though the winner was automatically the league MVP.
-That's how strange Car Of The Year selections are.
+That wouldn’t make any sense.

 Why Only Eight For The Bad 8?
 As a symbol to recognize the improvements being made by automobile manufacturers in this golden age of the car, GoodCarBadCar.net places greater numerical emphasis on the good.

 Where Did Last Year’s Bad 8 Losers Go?
-2016’s The Bad 8 remains focused on its original purpose, but the eight cars we can’t consider parking in front of GCBC Towers this year differ slightly from last year for two reasons.
-The Honda Crosstour was successfully killed off.
-The Mercedes-Benz GLA45 AMG Edition 1 is, more than a year after the GLA’s launch, no more.
-There was little difficulty finding two all-new vehicles to fill the void.
+2017’s The Bad 8 remains focused on its original purpose, but the eight cars we can’t consider parking in front of GCBC Towers this year differ slightly from last year for two reasons.
+The Jeep Renegade isn’t a great vehicle, but it’s more sensible than its German Bad 8 replacement.
+As for Land Rover Range Rover Evoque Convertible, an even less pointless vehicle earned its place.

 Who Is On The Selection Committee?
 The opinions proffered on GoodCarBadCar.net are those of Timothy Cain, the founder and editor of GCBC.
 Thus, the victories garnered have not been won by acquiring multiple third-place votes.
 Each winner and lose is succinctly explained.